kodaho/manen/docs/source/index.rst

 Among the features, you will find:

-- a helper tool to find and download all drivers needed by Selenium; no need to find the right driver compatible with the installed browser. :py:mod:`manen` will do it for you!
+- a helper tool to find and download all drivers needed by Selenium; no need to find the right driver compatible with the installed browser, :py:mod:`manen` will do it for you!
 - a quite complete list of classes you can use to easily interact with the DOM
   structure: it is basically an implementation of the